webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

     3. **Progress Iteratively with feedback**: do not attempt to do everything at once.
 Organize work into smaller manageable units(agile), then get feedback from customers, stakeholders.
     4. **Collaborate and Promote Visibility**: **inclusion**. everyone on board and including in process.
     5. **Think and Work Holistically**: How our effort helps the whole.
 No single service stands alone.
 Value suffers unless we work in an integrated way.
 Avoid silo thinking.
-    6. **Keep It Simple and Practical**: don't over complicate.
-If something fails to produce value, eliminate it.
+    6. **Keep It Simple and Practical**: always use minimum number of steps to accomplish objective. fails to provide value, eliminate it.
     7. **Optimize and Automate**: prevents errors, speed up the value process.

 ## 3.1 Four Dimensions of Service Management (2 questions on ITIL 4 exam)